Rynebenson/EaseIOCodeTest/README.md

 This layer is solely responsible for:

-   - Reflecting the data that is persisten in the `localStorage` as well as the global state mangement
+   - Reflecting the data that is persistent in the `localStorage` as well as the global state mangement
    - Taking user input and passing it to an action

 The UI Layer is made up of containers (smart) and presentational components (dumb).

    - Containers manage the business logic and call the actions.
-   - Components receive data via props and display the data.
+   - Components receive data via props and simply display the data.

 Here's an example of a Container (smart):